Covid-19 Consumer Behaviour Changes and Life as we knew it is no longer business as usual.

 The impact of an economic downturn is all too familiar.
-Too many of us are all familiar with the impact of 2008.
-With a brave heart and a healthy bank balance we had great hopes, relocated, invested in property development and to be honest we have never fully recovered from the experience.
-So, it is what it is.
+Many of us are all familiar with the impact of 2008.
+With a brave heart and a healthy bank balance, we had great hopes, relocated, invested in property development and to be honest, we have never fully recovered from the experience.
+So, t is what it is.
 Let’s move on.

 2. DIGITAL ACCELERATION

 The most significant Covid-19 development that impacts consumer behaviour now and into the future is Digital Acceleration.